grafana/explore-traces/docs/sources/_index.md

 1. Look for spikes or trends in the data to help identify issues.

 {{< admonition type="tip" >}}
 If no data or limited data appears, refresh the page.
-Verify that you have selected the correct data source in the Data source drop-down.
+Verify that you have selected the correct data source in the Data source drop-down as well as a valid time range.
 {{< /admonition >}}

 #### Change the primary signal type to observe